tribixbite/awesome/README.md

 *   [dkkocab/WebSiteBot\_PS5](https://github.com/dkkocab/WebSiteBot_PS5) - This is a bot that will buy a PS5 through Walmart.
 It's written in python and uses selenium to interact with web pages. *WORK IN PROGRESS*
 *   [oriziv/sync-files-blob-storage-ha](https://github.com/oriziv/sync-files-blob-storage-ha) -
 *   [OutsourcedGuru/octo-client](https://github.com/OutsourcedGuru/octo-client) - A Node module for remotely accessing an OctoPrint instance
-*   [kylepaulsen/ResourceOverride](https://github.com/kylepaulsen/ResourceOverride) - An extension to help you gain full control of any website by redirecting traffic, replacing, editing, or inserting new content.

 ## TypeScript